ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 Aggregate feedback reports contain aggregated data relating to messages purportedly originating from the Domain Owner.
 The data does not contain any identifying characteristics about individual users.
-No personal information such as individual email addresses, IP addresses of individuals, or the content of any messages, is included in reports.
+No personal information such as individual mail addresses, IP addresses of individuals, or the content of any messages, is included in reports.